Junkee Media: Awards

 Junkee was named media brand of the year at the 2014 Mumbrella Awards.
 Qantas and Junkee Media's AWOL was named the content marketing strategy of the year in 2015.

-In 2011, Sound Alliance was named to the Digital Media Top 10 Power Index, lauded for disrupting their larger traditional media competitors.
+In 2011, Sound Alliance was named to the Digital Media Top 10 Power Index.

 Sound Alliance was named one of Australia's best places to work in both 2010 and 2009 by the publication BRW.

 Punkee was named the media brand of the year at the 2018 Mumbrella Awards.
 Junkee Media was named publishing company of the year - large publishers at the 2018 Publish Awards.